-The 2000 Guidelines and 2008 RPAs
+The Guidelines and Interagency Policy.

-- The ROD continues the use of the 2000 Guidelines for Aerial Delivery of Retardant or foam near Waterways.
+- The ROD continues the use of the Guidelines for Aerial Delivery of Retardant or foam near Waterways.
 These guidelines allow the application of retardant to National Forest System lands but prohibit their use within a 300 foot buffer of a waterway (and in water), but with some exceptions.
-The exceptions in the 2000 guidelines are no longer in place for the Forest Service. - These guidelines are still in place for all other agencies. - The only exception to using aerial application of fire retardant into a waterway or avoidance area on Forest Service fires is to protect public and fire fighter safety.
+The three exceptions in the original 2000 guidelines are no longer in place for the Forest Service. - The 2000 guidelines as updated and three exceptions are still in place for all other agencies. - The only exception to using aerial application of fire retardant on NFS lands into a waterway, 300' buffer on either side of a waterway (maybe larger in certain areas, refer to maps) or a mapped avoidance area on Forest Service fires is: for protection of human life and public safety only.